AnimalGenomicsETH/Reference_assembly_choice/Alignment/README.md

 ### Workflow

-Workflows for [aligning the raw data to the reference genome](/Alignment/Pipeline) and [retrieving the mapping statistics](/Alignment/Mapping_stats) have been developed with `Snakemake`. `Snakemake` pipelines are formed of three files:
+[A workflow for aligning the raw data to the reference genome and retrieving mapping statistics](/Alignment/Pipeline) has been developed with `Snakemake`. `Snakemake` pipelines are formed of three files:

 * `Snakefile` - Python based files with the core instructions structured in concatenated module/rules
 * Config file - `YAML` file that contains the technical details of the workflow (*e.g.* input/output files, wildcards, software path and version)
 * Cluster file - `JSON` file including the cluster details for each rule (*e.g.* memory and cores requested, log location)

+Additionally, a `bash` script has been generated for retrieving the mapping statistics.
+This `bash` script is triggered as part of the `Snakemake` workflow

 ### Submission